 Cost: $10 per person

 Whether you are a cacao enthusiast or a foodie this award-winning bean-to-bar chocolate factory is the choice for you.
-If you are in Mindo or wondering what to do on a weekend near Quito I can recommend El Quetzal de Mindo chocolate tour or if you are lacking time at least go inside for their decadent chocolate brownie.
+If you are in Mindo or wondering what to do on the weekend near Quito, I can recommend the El Quetzal de Mindo Chocolate tour, or if you lack time, at least go inside for their decadent chocolate brownie.